Proto-Indo-European verbs: Subjunctive

 The subjunctive mood was used to describe completely hypothetical events, along the lines of "suppose that I oversleep...".
 It was also sometimes used for future events (which are by definition hypothetical rather than actual) for this reason.

 The subjunctive was formed by adding the thematic vowel to the stem, along with primary endings, with the stem in the e-grade.
 The subjunctive of athematic verbs was thus thematic, and morphologically indistinguishable from a thematic indicative.
 For verbs that were already thematic, a second thematic vowel was added after the first, creating a long thematic vowel.

 Optative

 The optative mood was used for wishes or hopes, like the English "may I sleep well".
 It was formed with an athematic ablauting suffix -yéh₁- ~ -ih₁- attached to the zero-grade of the stem.

-In Vedic Sanskrit, optatives were very rarely found for characterised stems (primary and secondary derivations); most occurrences of the optative are in root verbs.
+In Vedic Sanskrit, optatives were very rarely found for characterized stems (primary and secondary derivations); most occurrences of the optative are in root verbs.
 This is taken by Sihler to indicate that the optative was not really a mood in PIE, but a separate verb, and was thus restricted to being derived directly from roots only, not from already-derived verbs.
 In addition, it appears that in PIE itself, stative verbs did not have the optative mood; it was limited to eventive verbs.
 Early Indo-Iranian texts mostly lack attestations of stative optative forms.